directangular/k8s-lock-action/README.md

     kubectl create secret generic <secret_name> --from-literal=next_build=<next_build> --dry-run -o yaml | kubectl replace -f -

-(The exact command is actually printed out at the beginning of the lock process.)
+(The exact command is also displayed at the beginning of the lock process for easy reference.)

 ## Supported k8s environments